artiepoole/ubuntu-core-docs/docs/embedded-applications/fpga/about-fpgad.md

 A provider snap is a snap which contains bitstreams, device tree overlays, metadata (e.g. shell.json for dfx-mgr bitstreams) and user space applications to interface with the running bitstream.
 It should also contain at least one snap application which can be configured to load at startup or run on command.
 This could be simple like a bash/python script to make a single call to load a bitstream/apply an overlay using busctl, or a full binary application which prepares the device, ensures everything is working and runs a GUI application with continuous monitoring.

-The next subsection explains how FPGAd
-`<keeps>` the original functionality of vendor provided solutions for controlling fpga devices (such as dfx-mgr for Xilinx devices).
+The next subsection explains how FPGAd retains the original functionality of vendor provided solutions for controlling fpga devices (such as dfx-mgr for Xilinx devices).
 The following sections describe the process of using FPGAd directly (using the command line interface ([CLI](about-fpgad.md#command-line-interface)) and offer guidance for writing and using provider snaps.

 ## Platforms and Softeners